alxolr/vivacious-ants/README.md

 > The repository and the code examples comes as a support for the [Solving microservices shell hell with fuge](https://www.alxolr.com/articles/solving-microservices-shell-hell-with-fuge).

+This repository is heavy inspired from the [Node cookbook](https://www.amazon.com/Node-Cookbook-Actionable-solutions-development/dp/178588008X) recipe.

 For this tutorial you will need docker and mongo image and node 8.x.

 ## Installation